docrails-tw/guides/README.md

 `rake guides:update_guides` but **DO NOT** check out the guides that you're not editing in version control.

+Please add the terms you used to [translation terms](http://rails.ruby.tw/translation_terms.html).

 When your translation is finished, generate, preview locally then send a Pull Request.

 ### 2. Update an obsolete translation